rust-lang/rfcs/text/3127-trim-paths.md

 If `trim-paths` is anything else, then its value is supplied directly to `rustc`'s `--remap-path-scope` option, along with two `--remap-path-prefix` arguments:
 - From the path of the local sysroot to `/rustc/[commit hash]`.
-- If the compilation unit is under the working directory, from the the working directory absolute path to empty string.
+- For the the current package (where the current working directory is in), from the the absolute path of the package root to empty string.
-  If it's outside the working directory, from the absolute path of the package root to `[package name]-[package version]`.
+  For other packages, from the absolute path of the package root to `[package name]-[package version]`.

 The default value of `trim-paths` is `object` for release profile.
 As a result, panic messages (which are always embedded) are sanitised.
 If debug information is embedded, then they are sanitised; if they are split then they are kept untouched, but the paths to these split files are sanitised.